MobMonRob/SC3510_80/3D_Scanner/README.md

 **Point Clouds Generation:**

 - Program functionality:
-pcd_gen.cpp is used to generate “.pcd” point cloud files from the scans taken using the SurfaceControl XXXX.
+pcd_gen.cpp is used to generate “.pcd” point cloud files from the scans taken using the SurfaceControl 3510_80.
 The program mainly calls 6 functions in order to achieve the following:

 1) Find the SurfaceControl scanner.
 2) Connect to the scanner.